Babcock Wilcox Asbestos Products put Employees at Risk of Developing Mesothelioma

 It is recommended that former workers at Babcock & Wilcox contact medical professionals if they suspect past exposure to asbestos.

-Legal Action for Babcock Wilcox Asbestos Victims
+Babcock Wilcox Asbestos Lawsuits

 Babcock & Wilcox first faced asbestos-related personal injury claims in the 1980s.
 While the company did not manufacture asbestos products, many of its boilers were constructed with asbestos materials.
 As a result, workers who built or maintained asbestos-containing boilers began to develop respiratory illnesses such as lung cancer and mesothelioma.
 B&W settled tens of thousands of asbestos claims by 2000, costing the company nearly $1.6 billion.